Applications Deadlines: FALL 2017: Oct. 1, 2016-June 1, 2017.

 - Specific Certificate of Advanced Study

 Applicants who are undeclared may apply through open university (Division of Continuing and Global Education, 278.0333).

 Graduate Admissions Office

-Upon receipt of your application, you will receive an electronic acknowledgement verifying receipt of your application.
+Upon receipt of your application, you will receive an electronic acknowledgment verifying receipt of your application.

 - The Graduate Admissions Office will determine if a student meets university admission

 All transcripts and test scores must be received before eligibility can be determined (this doesn’t apply to returning Fresno State students with no enrollment elsewhere).
 Your application cannot be sent to the degree program for review until all transcripts and test results are received.
 These materials should be forwarded to: Graduate Admissions Office, 5150 North Maple, JA 57, Fresno, CA 93740-8026

 will be sent to the Graduate Program Coordinator for an admission decision to the